Chenghuexin/Obsidian_backup/Paper/Leetcode/Sorting/Top K frequent element.md

 find the k most frequent elements

 >[!NOTE]Notice
->using array to store the elements of different frequence, in
+>using array to store the elements of different frequence.
+>e.g. array[3] sotre the elements whose frequency are 3
+>Don't use sorting!!
 # Solution
 ```Java
 class Solution {